broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 | [LoomUtils.SlideSeqLoomOutput (alias = SlideseqLoomGeneration)](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/LoomUtils.wdl) | create_loom_slide_seq.py | [Python 3](https://www.python.org/) | Merges the gene counts, bead metrics, and gene metrics data into a Loom formatted bead-by-gene matrix.
 By default, the Loom contains whole-gene counts.
 When `count_exons` is true, the task is run as `SlideseqLoomGenerationWithExons` and an additional layer is added to the Loom file containing exon counts. |

 #### 1. Calculating prealignment metrics
-The [FastqMetricsSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task calculates prealignment metrics from the input FASTQ files that might be useful for downstream analysis.
+The [FastqMetricsSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task calculates prealignment metrics used for assessing data quality from the input FASTQ files.
 These metrics include the bead barcode distribution,  UMI distribution, number of reads per cell and number of UMIs per cell.
 These metrics are included in the final outputs of the workflow.

 #### 2. Filtering reads, trimming barcodes, and splitting FASTQs with sctools